digital-asset/docs.daml.com/docs/3.1/docs/concepts/ledger-model/ledger-daml.rst

 As described in preceding sections, both the integrity and privacy notions depend on a contract model, and such a model must specify:

-#. a set of allowed actions on the contracts, and
+#.
+A set of allowed actions on the contracts
 #. the signatories, contract observers, and
 #. the optional key associated with each contract and its maintainers.